nikki-mac/Local-Library-Project/README.md

 - The ```borrows``` array is a list of transactions that have occurred with this book.
 For example, the above book has been borrowed three times.
     - The ```id``` for each "borrow" record matches with an account ID.
 In the above example, the account with an ID of ```"5f446f2e2a4fcd687493a775"``` has not yet returned the book, meaning they still are in possession of it.

+#### Functions
+You are tasked with writing several functions that work with the above datasets.
+The instructions for the functions can be found in the ```docs/``` folder.

 ## 💻 Tech Stack